cyberbotics/webots/docs/discord/technical-questions-2021.md

 [https://youtu.be/jMzKwcVs\_08](https://youtu.be/jMzKwcVs_08)

-##### Simon Steinmann [Moderator] 01/10/2021 12:37:11
+##### Luftwaffel [Moderator] 01/10/2021 12:37:11
 `@DrakerDG` Hey, what part exactly don't you understand?

 ##### DrakerDG 01/10/2021 12:41:40
-`@Simon Steinmann` hello!
+<@239507682111913984> hello!
 I don't understand how by duplicating or tripling the same robot (copy & paste) they can use the same controller separately.
 What I mean is that I just copied and pasted them without changing anything and it worked.
 Each robot can follow the line without affecting the other.
 In the end I only changed the color of the chassis and nothing else.
 I see that it works but I don't understand how

 I understood that each robot should have its own controller, but apparently it is not entirely necessary

-##### Simon Steinmann [Moderator] 01/10/2021 12:50:15
+##### Luftwaffel [Moderator] 01/10/2021 12:50:15
 Ah okay, I understand the confusion.
 Each robot runs its own instance of that controller.
 In a separate process

 does that make sense?

 ##### DrakerDG 01/10/2021 12:53:45
-`@Simon Steinmann` yes, thank you 😁👍🏼
+<@239507682111913984> yes, thank you 😁👍🏼

-`@Simon Steinmann` like as running the same application several times
+<@239507682111913984> like as running the same application several times

-`@Simon Steinmann` If it were different robots if each one is configured with their controller, right?
+<@239507682111913984> If it were different robots if each one is configured with their controller, right?

-##### Simon Steinmann [Moderator] 01/10/2021 12:56:16
+##### Luftwaffel [Moderator] 01/10/2021 12:56:16
 yes